 Our shareholders elect our directors annually and our board of directors appoints our officers annually.
+As of the date of this filing, we have not held an annual meeting.
+All current diectors have been held over until such time the annual meeting is held.
 Vacancies in our board are filled by the board itself.
 Set forth below are brief descriptions of the recent employment and business experience of our executive officers and directors.

-Keith Berman has served as Chief Financial Officer, Secretary, Treasurer and Director of the Company since January of 2003.
+Keith Berman has served as President, Chief Financial Officer, Secretary, Treasurer and Director of the Company since January of 2003.
 For over the past 15 years, Mr. Berman has been involved in the development of healthcare software including Intranet and Internet systems.
 From July 1999 to present, Mr. Berman has held the position of President, founder and director of Caredecision.net, Inc. a private company engaged in e-health technology development.
 From March 2001 through June 2002 Mr. Berman also held the Position of President and Director or Medicius, Inc. From January 1996 to June 1999 Mr. Berman was the President and founder of Cymedix, the operating division of Medix Resources, Inc., now Ramp Corp.
 (RCO).
 Cymedix was a pioneer company in what was then known as i-health (Internet healthcare) now the e-health industry.
+Mr. Berman's professional background provides the Company with business management experience and an in depth knowledge of our industry.
 Mr. Berman received a BA in 1975 and an MBA in 1977, from Indiana University.

 Robert Jagunich has served as a Director of the Company since January of 2003.
 Mr. Jagunich has 27 years of experience in the medical systems and device industry.
 From August 1992 to present, he has held the position of President at New Abilities Systems, a privately held manufacturer of advanced electronic systems used in rehabilitation.
 He also provides consulting services to companies such as Johnson and Johnson and has served as a senior executive in such publicly held companies as Laserscope and Acuson.
-From April 1996 to December 1997 Mr. Jagunich acted as a director of Cymedix Corporation, the operating entity of Medix Resources, Inc., and later now Ramp Corp. (formerly AMEX:RCO).
+From April 1996 to December 1997 Mr. Jagunich acted as a director of Cymedix Corporation, the operating entity of Medix Resources, Inc., and later , Ramp Corp. (formerly AMEX:RCO).
+Mr. Jagunich's professional focus on medical devices as well as the professional relationships he has developed throughout his career provides the Company with opportunities to expand current markets and utilize additional product resources not previously available.
 He received his BS in 1969, and his MS and MBA in 1971, from the University of Michigan.

 William Lyons has served as a Director of the company from January 2003 through October 2003 and most recently from January 2010 to the present time.
 Mr. Lyons is currently President and COO of Beacon Medical, Inc. a company specializing in the development, manufacturing, marketing and distribution of medical devices and instruments targeted primarily to the Plastic Surgery medical specialty.
 Prior to that, Mr. Lyons was co-founder, Executive Vice President and Director of BioElectronics Corporation.
 Mr. Lyons has successfully performed as President or Executive Vice President of several healthcare start-up communication technology and digital integration corporations.
 Mr. Lyons has also served in various executive positions for several fortune 500 companies such as American Sterilizer Company, Everest and Jennings and Allscrips.
+Mr. Lyon's professional experience with start-up companies in the medical technology industry as well as his knowledge in finance provide the Company with guidance in capital formation and sustainability.
 He holds an MBA in finance and a BA in Philosophy.